utrains/utrains_shell_script/README.md

 ## Scripts

-You might have came across the word 'script' a lot of times, but what is the meaning of a script?  <br />
+You might have come across the word 'script' a lot of times, but what is the meaning of a script?  <br />
-So basically, a script is a command line program that contains a series of commands to be executed.
+Basically, a script is a command line program that contains a series of commands to be executed.
 These commands are execued by an interpreter. <br />
-Anything you can put into a command line, you can put in a script.
-And, scripts are great for automating tasks.
+Any command you can run in a terminal can be put inside a script. <br />
-If you find yourself repeating some commands frequently, you can, rather you should, create a script for doing it!
+Scripts are great for automating tasks.
+If you find yourself repeating some commands frequently, you can, rather you should create a script to do it!

 ## Our first script